FelipeFMA/nekrodots/README.md

 **⚠️ Disclaimer 3: There is the Monochromatic version (old) and the Gruvbox version (new).
 The README assumes you want to install the Gruvbox one.**

 <details>
-  <summary>📸 Click here for the Monochromatic version preview</summary>
+  <summary>⚫ Click here for the Monochromatic version preview</summary>

 ![desktop](https://github.com/FelipeFMA/nekrodots/assets/30672253/5281c631-40fb-4bc3-a7fe-e21a7d516dbd)